About this Session

-Holly Abbott is 12 years old.
-She has been dancing and singing at TIDC Performing Arts Studio for the past 7 years under the direction of Kerreane Sarti, and is a voice student of Emma Riggs, Laura Brook and the Studio and Star Factory, where she is also part of a 4 person vocal ensemble.
-Holly has played various roles in over 10 musical theatre productions with Adelaide Youth Theatre and was also cast in 2016 in Northern Light's production of Cinderella.
+Holly Abbott is 13 years old.
+Holly has been dancing and singing at TIDC Performing Arts Studio for the past 8 years under the direction of Kerreane Sarti, and is a voice student of Emma Riggs, and The Studio and Star Factory, where she is also part of a vocal ensemble group.

 Jack has studied piano, guitar, dance and voice for many years and has been performing in musicals and operas since the age of 9, enjoying such roles as Colin in G&S Society’s The Secret Garden, Oliver Twist in both seasons of the G&S Society’s Oliver!, JoJo in Shane Davidson’s Suessical, Kurt in G&S' The Sound of Music, LeFou in AYT’s Beauty and the Beast, Flounder in Swell Productions' The Little Mermaid, Young Josh in Northern Light Society’s Big and Aladdin in AYT’s Aladdin Jr. Jack also played Prince Eric in Pelican Productions The Little Mermaid Jnr for which they won two ATG Awards including best ensemble, and Cinderella’s Prince in the ATG nominated Fringe production of Into The Woods.
-More recently Jack performed as Prince Chululongkorn with the Metropolitan Theatre Company's The King and I, Eddie in 13 The Musical for AYT's Fringe season, and Lucas in Scotch College's Addams Family.
+More recently Jack has performed as Prince Chululongkorn with the Metropolitan Theatre Company's The King and I, Eddie in 13 The Musical for AYT's Adelaide Fringe Festival season, and Lucas in Scotch College's The Addams Family.